Synesthesia of Machine (SoM)-Driven Analog Precoder Optimization for Enhanced ISAC Performance in Sub-THz Systems: SA-Opt: A Near-Optimal Benchmark

-In this section, we propose a squint-aware hybrid precoding scheme, SA-Opt, based on the existing sub-THz hardware architecture.
-Initially, we optimize the TTDs to maximize the correlation between equivalent C-S channels, laying the foundation for dual-functional gain enhancement.
-Subsequently, we optimize the PSs and power allocation to further approach the Pareto boundary.
+In this section, we propose SA-Opt, a squint-aware analog precoding optimization scheme based on existing sub-THz hardware as a benchmark.
+First, we define the C-S channel correlation to quantify the relationship between the two functionalities and demonstrate its positive impact on dual-functional gain.
+Based on this, we optimize the TTDs to maximize the correlation between equivalent communication and sensing channels, paving the way for enhanced dual-functional gain.
+Finally, we optimize the PSs and transmitting power allocation to approach the Pareto boundary.